Track mileage automatically

 Automate your logbook Automate your logbook

-What to record in your mileage log book
+What to record in your log book

 Regardless of your employment situation, you will almost certainly have to keep track of the following: